groonga/gcs.groonga.org/docs/tutorial/index.md

-And, if you want to configure a Groonga CloudSearch service on a remote server, preliminarily you have to start the service on the server with `--privilege` option to allow acesses from other computers, like:
+And, if you want to configure a Groonga CloudSearch service on a remote server, preliminarily you have to start the service on the server with `--privilege` option to allow accesses from other computers, like:

     $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"